nicholaswmin/automap/README.md

 - Avoid nested lists in your object graph in general.

-There are potential workarounds to these problems but they involve defining schemas and the philosophy of this package is to be schema-less, simple and unobtrusive.
+There are potential workarounds to these problems but some require defining schemas and the philosophy of this package is to be schema-less, simple and unobtrusive.